-The board of directors of the Company (the "Board" or "Board of Directors") presently consists of nine (9) directors, to be elected annually.
+The board of directors of the Company (the "Board" or "Board of Directors") presently consists of eight (8) directors, to be elected annually.
 In accordance with the Business Corporations Act (Ontario) (the "Act"), the directors are authorized from time to time to fix the number of directors, between a minimum of three and a maximum of ten persons, without the prior consent of shareholders.
 The number of directors to be elected at the Meeting has been fixed by the Board of Directors at eight (8) persons.
 Unless the shareholder directs that its Common Shares be otherwise voted or withheld from voting in connection with the election of directors, the persons named in the enclosed form of proxy will vote for the election of the eight (8) nominees whose names are set forth below.
 Management does not contemplate that any of the following nominees will be unable to serve as a director but if that should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy shall have the right to vote for another nominee in their discretion.
 Each director elected at the Meeting will hold office until the next annual meeting or until his or her successor is duly elected or appointed.
 Each of the nominees will be voted on individually.

-The directors of a corporation are elected by shareholders to act as stewards of the Company and to represent and oversee the interests of shareholders.
+The directors of a corporation are elected by shareholders to act as stewards of the company and to represent and oversee the interests of shareholders.
 The corporate governance of the Company is described below under "Corporate Governance".
 The Board of Directors is responsible for overseeing management, appointing the Chief Executive Officer of the Company, and other duties.
 The directors have statutory and fiduciary obligations to act honestly and in good faith with a view to the best interests of the Company.
 The directors also have a duty of care in making decisions, including to be properly informed so that they can perform the tasks their position entails.
 The Board of Directors demands that these standards are met by its members at all times.

-2020 Nomination Process
+2021 Nomination Process

-Nominees for election at the Meeting are eight (8) directors who were elected at the Company's 2019 annual meeting of shareholders (Rob Wildeboer, Pat D'Eramo, Fred Olson, Terry Lyons, Roman Doroniuk, Sandra Pupatello, David Schoch and Molly Shoichet).
+Nominees for election at the Meeting are seven (7) directors who were elected at the Company's 2020 annual meeting of shareholders (Rob Wildeboer, Pat D'Eramo, Fred Olson, Terry Lyons, Sandra Pupatello, David Schoch and Molly Shoichet) and one candidate (Edward Waitzer) who was appointed by the Board as a director in March, 2021 and has been nominated for election at the Meeting for the first time.
+A vacancy on the Board had been created with the passing of Roman Doroniuk in November, 2020.
+Mr. Doroniuk had ably served the Company as a director since March, 2014.